 In an unfortunate turn of events, developers Fred and Louis Berlanti were killed as their plane blew up over Lake Okeechobee.
 This left a mystery as to whether the father and son were murdered to gain control over the island development.
 The St. Petersburg Times alluded to the what they described as a "covert" operation.

 The excitement over Port O Call faded with the loss of the Berlanti's as Guy Lombardo and his band returned for only one more season.

 Buyers and sellers throughout Florida trust ADDvantage® and it's affiliated agents.
-Our devotion to our clients and customers begins each day at 8:00am and doesn't end till 8:00pm, 7 days a week.
 We make searching for a home in Florida fast and easy on our popular website GetMoreOffers.com.
 Our site contains homes for sale by owner and MLS listed properties from many areas of Florida.

 Our number one priority is your purchase and getting the most for your money.
 Each agent that works with ADDvantage® has buyer skills that are exceptional, has demonstrated their professionalism through work ethic, real estate contract knowledge and excellent local knowledge.
 ADDvantage® holds MLS board memberships in most Florida cities.

-Why Sell a house through GetMoreOffers.com?
-Because our discount MLS listing plans save Florida by owners at least 50% in commissions.
+Why Sell your home through GetMoreOffers.com?
+Because our FSBO listing plans save Florida by owners at least 50% in commissions.

 ADDvantage® is an advocate of buyers and sellers.
-Our website, GetMoreOffers.com, is recognized as one of Florida's most popular discount MLS listing services.
-Sellers throughout Florida can list their homes on the MLS through our flat fee MLS listing plan or use our deeply discounted full-service MLS listing plans such as Professional ADDvantage™.
+Our website, GetMoreOffers.com, is recognized as one of Florida's top rated flat fee MLS listing services.
+Sellers throughout Florida can list their homes on the MLS through our flat fee MLS listing plan or use our deeply discounted full-service MLS listing programs such as Professional ADDvantage™.